-Where you can charge your vehicle, residential charging points, get a grant to install a home charging point.
+Where you can charge your vehicle, residential charging points, get a grant to install a home charging point, and our cross-pavement charging trial

 Where to charge your electric vehicle away from home